tongwu2020/phattacks/glass/Readme.md

 Note that the output will be accuracy when changing 10,100,1000,10000 points refer to line 125, print count to calculate the exact curve

-### 6.Testing a model against other physical attacks for single model
+### 6.Testing a single model against other physical attacks

 ```
 python strange_retrain.py {}.pt